 Compared to the outcomes of the official negotiations, the major success of Bali is the momentum that has been built towards creating a diverse, global movement for climate justice.
 We will take our struggle forward not just in the talks, but on the ground and in the streets – Climate Justice Now!

-> 2010: Patrick Bond and Michael Dorsey, “Anatomies of Environmental Knowledge and Resistance: Diverse Climate Justice Movements and Waning Eco-Neoliberalism,” Journal of Australian Political Economy 66, pps.
-286 – 316.
+2010: Patrick Bond and Michael Dorsey (2012), “Anatomies of Environmental Knowledge and Resistance: Diverse Climate Justice Movements and Waning Eco-Neoliberalism,” Journal of Australian Political Economy 66, 286 – 316.

-> Mary Robinson Climate Justice Foundation publishes Declaration on Climate Justice (2013) See also this previous pamphlet by Robinson: Expanding Global Cooperation on Climate Change; World Resources Institute & Mary Robinson Foundation, working Paper, “Climate Justice: Equity and Justice Informing a New Climate Agreement” (2013).
+2013: Declaration on Climate Justice (2013), Mary Robinson Climate Justice Foundation.
+See also this previous pamphlet by Robinson: Expanding Global Cooperation on Climate Change; World Resources Institute & Mary Robinson Foundation, working Paper, “Climate Justice: Equity and Justice Informing a New Climate Agreement” (2013).

 2. CLIMATE MOVEMENTS READING LIST